Te-JungChen-cal/eat_cook_joy_food_dector/README.md

 ## Tech Stack
 For the web application, I utilized Next.js along with Tailwind CSS to create a responsive and modern user interface.
 Next.js provides server-side rendering capabilities and a robust routing system, while Tailwind CSS offers utility-first styling, enabling rapid design adjustments.

-For the machine learning backend, I implemented FastAPI, which facilitates seamless integration with the Python-based machine learning libraries I am using, including YOLOv8 for object detection.
+For the machine learning backend, I implemented FastAPI, which facilitates integration with the Python-based machine learning libraries I am using, including YOLOv8 for object detection.
 This stack allows for efficient communication between the front end and the ML model, ensuring quick response times and a smooth user experience for inventory detection tasks.

 ## Model Selection